tboie/universal_mechanics/README.md

 Arrangement of information?

-If there is a base sequence and it can be modified/started in parallel, information is not restricted?
+If there is a base sequence and it can be reproduced in parallel, information is not restricted?

 ### Aliens